Glossary

 A payment service provider (PSP) helps merchants accept payments via methods such as credit cards, bank transfers and digital wallets.
 As well as handling payments, PSPs offer additional services such as risk management, fraud protection and reporting.

-PCI-DSS stands for "Payment Card Industry Data Security Standard", and lays out the requirements that need to be met to transmit, store, handle or accept credit/debit card data.
+PCI DSS stands for "Payment Card Industry Data Security Standard", and lays out the requirements that need to be met to transmit, store, handle or accept credit/debit card data.

 PSD2